The Storm (Daniel Defoe): Collection of personal accounts

+Description of the storm

 Defoe described the storm as "the tempest that destroyed woods and forests all over England".
 He wrote: "No pen could describe it, nor tongue express it, nor thought conceive it unless by one in the extremity of it."
 Coastal towns such as Portsmouth "looked as if the enemy had sackt them and were most miserably torn to pieces".
 He thought the destruction of the sovereign fleet, in which about one-fifth of the navy was lost, was a punishment for their poor performance against the Catholic armies of France and Spain during the first year of the War of the Spanish Succession.

 "Most People expected the Fall of their Houses," wrote Defoe.
 Even so, they judged it safer to stay put than to seek new shelter: "Whatever the Danger was within doors, 'twas worse without; the Bricks, Tiles, and Stones, from the Tops of the Houses, flew with such force, and so thick in the Streets, that no one thought fit to venture out, tho' their Houses were near demolish'd within."
 Some of the first-hand accounts include that of Elizabeth Luck from Tunbridge Wells, who reported hundreds of trees fell down, a church lost its steeple, and two horses perished beneath a smashed stable.
 One Rev. James King of London told of a chimney that crashed through a house and buried a maid who was thought crushed dead, but then appeared the next morning from the rubble unharmed.
-Thomas Powell, a shopkeeper in Deal, was so appalled when his neighbors did not help rescue stranded sailors on a sand bar, he paid them five shillings for each rescued sailor; Defoe credited him with saving 200 lives.
+Thomas Powell, a shopkeeper in Deal, was so appalled when his neighbours did not help rescue stranded sailors on a sand bar, he paid them five shillings for each rescued sailor; Defoe credited him with saving 200 lives.
 Defoe recounts another story of the captain of a ship who committed suicide rather than drown, only to have his ship rescued but too late for him.